Weltraumschaf/grazing/README.md

 $> mvn clean install
 ```

 Or you can download the latest binary [here][bin].
 For Linux/Unix users you only need the `grazing` binary.
 Just run it with `grazing -h`.
-Windows users need the the Jar file and execute it with `java -jar <JAR-FILE> -h`.
+Windows users need the the Jar file and execute it with `java -jar grazing.jar -h`.
 This will give the output:

 ```
 Usage: grazing -f file/with/isins.txt